 One of my favorite ways to use QR codes in the classroom is to share student work.
 My class recently completed a poetry unit where they wrote a poem about a person they admired.
 Once they were finished, they had the opportunity to record a video of them reading their poem on SeeSaw.

 SeeSaw has an easy and unique feature that easily generates QR codes from videos.
-My students downloaded the QR code that linked to their video and attached it to their poem.
+My students downloaded the QR code that linked to their video and attached it to their poems.
 Now anyone that scans the code can enjoy a video of them presenting their poem.
 QR codes are also beautiful and creative displays for a gallery walk!

 Listen to Books and Reading Passages for Daily 5